Former Graduate Students

 Former Postdoctoral Associates

 - Anders Torstensson.
-Currently aboard the icebreaker Polarstern as a part of the Mosaic Expedition 2020.
+Was a part of the Mosaic Expedition aboard the icebreaker Polarstern in 2020.
 Participant of the Expedition: Arctic Ocean 2018 aboard the icebeaker ODEN.
 A member of the Subzeo, Hypersaline Arctic Research Collaboration (SHARC) Project funded by the Moore Foundation.
 Worked with Jodi Young and Jody Deming on the uptake, production and recycling of compatible solutes in sea ice algae as part of the Future of Ice Initiative. (andtor AT uw.edu).

 - Karen Junge, currently at the UW Applied Physics Lab Polar Science Center, studied bacterial activity at subzero temperatures in the Deming Lab, kjunge AT apl.washington.edu